What is a sebaceous gland?

 What is a sebaceous carcinoma?

-Sebaceous carcinoma is sometimes called sebaceous gland adenocarcinoma, or sebaceous carcinoma.
+Sebaceous carcinoma is a rare aggressive skin cancer.
+Sebaceous carcinoma is sometimes called sebaceous gland adenocarcinoma.

 Sebaceous carcinoma most commonly develops from the meibomian glands which are located mostly in the upper but also in the lower eyelids.
 Clinical features of ocular sebaceous carcinoma include: